Location Pin Icon

 Introduction

-In Singapore, semaglutide, known as Ozempic and Rybelsus (for type 2 diabetes) and Wegovy (for weight loss), is a trending topic of interest and discussion, due to its popularity and effectiveness for the treatment of diabetes and obesity.
+In Singapore, semaglutide, is a trending topic of interest and discussion, due to its popularity and effectiveness for the treatment of diabetes and obesity.
 Interest peaked in 2022-2024 when high-profile individuals such as Elon Musk and Oprah Winfrey posted on their social media accounts that they were taking this medication for weight management, leading to surging global demand and widespread supply shortages.
 In this guide, we will discuss in detail the mechanism of action of semaglutide, outcomes of semaglutide treatment (based on a review of clinical trials) and side effects that patients must know before starting treatment.

 GLP 1 receptors are present throughout the body

-GLP-1 receptors are present throughout the body, GLP-1 receptor medications such as semaglutide (Ozempic, Rybelsus and Wegovy) act on multiple organ systems
+GLP-1 receptors are present throughout the body, GLP-1 receptor medications such as semaglutide act on multiple organ systems

 How GLP-1 medication and semaglutide works